runpod/docs/docs/serverless/vllm/openai-compatibility.md

 # OpenAI API compatibility guide

-This page explains how RunPod's [vLLM workers](serverless/vllm/overview) implement OpenAI API compatibility, allowing you to use familiar [OpenAI client libraries](https://platform.openai.com/docs/libraries) with your deployed models.
+RunPod's [vLLM workers](serverless/vllm/overview) implement OpenAI API compatibility, allowing you to use familiar [OpenAI client libraries](https://platform.openai.com/docs/libraries) with your deployed models.
+This guide will help you understand how to leverage this compatibility to integrate your models seamlessly with existing OpenAI-based applications.

 ## Endpoint structure

-When using the OpenAI-compatible API with RunPod, the base URL follows this pattern:
+When using the OpenAI-compatible API with RunPod, your requests will be directed to this base URL pattern:

 ```
 https://api.runpod.ai/v2/[ENDPOINT_ID]/openai/v1
 ```

-Where `[ENDPOINT_ID]` is your Serverless endpoint ID.
+Replace `[ENDPOINT_ID]` with your Serverless endpoint ID.

 ## Supported APIs

-The vLLM worker implements these OpenAI API endpoints:
+The vLLM worker implements these core OpenAI API endpoints:

 | Endpoint | Description | Status |
 |----------|-------------|--------|